YoobeeWebTutors/javascript-manual/02-statements.md

 alert("Hello, world!");
 ```

-will tell the browser to open an alert box with the message *Hello, World!* in it.
+will tell the browser to open an alert box with the message *Hello, world!* in it.

 The text of the program is interpreted by the browser's JavaScript engine, or the language's *interpreter*.
-The interpreter's job is to take code and convert it into *machine language* that can be actually run.
+The interpreter's job is to read and execute the code.
+Some programming languages need to be *compiled* into machine code before they can be executed.

 Each statement in the program ends with a semi-colon or `;`.
 This helps JavaScript's interpreter to know where one statement begins and another ends.